scala/scala3/docs/_docs/contributing/sending-in-a-pr.md

 If you're not actually finished yet and are just looking for some initial input on your approach, feel free to open a [Draft PR][draft].
 This lets reviewers know that you're not finished yet.
-It's also a good idea to put a [wip] in front of your pr title to make this extra clear.
+It's also a good idea to put a [wip] in front of your PR title to make this extra clear.

 Shortly after creating your pull request a maintainer should assign someone to review it.
-If this doesn't happen after a few days, feel free to ping someone on the [Scala Contributors Discor][discord] or tag someone on the PR.
+If this doesn't happen after a few days, feel free to ping someone on the [Scala Contributors Discord][discord] or tag someone on the PR.
 Depending on the type of pull request there might be multiple people that take a look at your changes.
 There might also be community input as we try to keep the review process as open as possible.